corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

 # Development Timeline

-Phase 1: React Authentication Built on Top of Rails (2 days)
+Phase 1: React Authentication Built on Top of Rails (2 Days)

 Fully stylized login/signup combined form.
 New account creation with Guest Login.
 BONUS: OAuth for Google Signin

+Phase 2: Database Model and React Components (2 Days) Create the data structures that the site will be made out of.

-Phase 2: Tasks Main View (4 days)
+Phase 3: Tasks Main View (2 Days)
 Tasks can be created, edited, deleted and marked as done or undone.
 Key feature: Enter key creates new tasks .
 BONUS: Adding a ':' makes a task into a Section heading instead
 BONUS: Tasks can be dragged and dropped.
 BONUS ***** Keyboard shortcuts

-Phase 3: Tasks Detail View (4 days)
+Phase 3: Tasks Detail View (4 Days)
 On click, render new component that splits the screen with Task Main View.
 Detail view allows adding additional information to task.
 Detail view can specify a due date.